HarrisonLiang/story/README.md

 Jeff said he is so lonely in the Valentine's Day.
 Jeff and his friend played volleyball.
 After, they played in the ocean.
-After they played in the ocean they went to a bar.Jeff got few drinks
+After they played in the ocean they went to a bar.
+Jeff got few drinks.